 services regarding social issues, sustainability, labeling,…

 We are your contact for all possible questions that have to do with your company.
-FASFC circular letters, new regulations,… We will assist you.
+FASFC circular letters, new regulations,… We keep you informed of new developments and provide assistance.
 We organize training when necessary and send a newsletter on a regular basis with all relevant information about the market, ingredient prices,…

 Membership of BReMA gives you access to a comprehensive compliance guide for our sector at an attractive price.
 This is a document that has been created by the sector for the operators of this sector and includes guidance on how to satisfy legal requirements with respect to hygiene, traceability, self-regulation, etc. The guide has been approved by the FASFC.